swiftlang/swift-testing/Sources/Testing/Testing.docc/Attachments.md

 }
 ```

-You can also implement ``Attachable/preferredName(for:basedOn:)`` if you wish to
+You can also implement ``Attachable/preferredName(for:basedOn:)`` if you want to
-customize the name of the attachment when it is saved:
+customize the name of the attachment when saving it.

 ```swift
 extension SalesReport: Attachable {